Summary

 Mounting a Defense

-• Identity management: Well-designed identity management systems will include multi-factor authentication (MFA), role-based and other internal access controls, contextual authentication that verifies additional identity factors, and zero-trust verification systems.
+- Identity management: Understanding identity and human beings are the new security “perimeter” is key.
+Well-designed identity management systems will include multi-factor authentication (MFA), role-based and other internal access controls, contextual authentication that verifies additional identity factors, and zero-trust verification systems.
 AI will surely continue to play a role in these systems as models are trained to learn patterns of data use.
 Such systems may often include single sign-on to streamline the user experience.

 Hacker’s Guide to Ransomware Mitigation and Recovery